betterscientificsoftware/bssw.io/CuratedContent/WhatIsDevOps.md

 Resource information | Details
 :--- | :---
-Resource name  | What is Devlops
+Resource name  | What is DevOps
 Website  | https://theagileadmin.com/what-is-devops
 Focus | DevOps concepts

 DevOps means a lot of different things to different people because the discussion around it covers a lot of ground.
-Mueller does a nice job of discussing many of the complexities and trade-offs in all this ground including a bit of history lesson, but two items stood out the most to me.
+Mueller does a nice job of discussing many of the complexities and trade-offs in all this ground, including a bit of a history lesson.
+Two items stood out the most to me.

-- The discussion focuses on web apps - a common issue for HPC practioners.
+- The discussion focuses on web apps - not a common issue for HPC practitioners.
 Don't let that stop you from understanding and applying these concepts.

 - Mueller includes an entire section titled `What is DevOps Not?` in which he walks us through a lot of the pitfalls and complaints that keep organizations from gaining the benefits of DevOps.